Third Order of Saint Francis: Secular Franciscans

 The Secular Franciscan Order (Ordo Franciscanus Saecularis in Latin), formerly the Third Order Secular, allows both laypeople and diocesan priests to join.
-A number of Popes have also been members of this Order.
-Members of the Secular Franciscan Order are not required to live in religious community, but meet in community regularly.
+A number of popes have also been members of this order.
+Members of the order are not required to live in religious community, but meet in community regularly.
 Professed members use the letters OFS after their name.
 Presently there are about 350,000 members worldwide.

-The current rule was given by Pope Paul VI in 1978 with the ecclesiastical letter Seraphicus Patriarcha to adapt the Secular Franciscan Order to twentieth-century needs.
-Under the new Rule, the tertiaries of the Franciscan movement were set up as an autonomous Order, with their own Minister General as head and became a fully recognized order within the Catholic Church.
+The current rule was given by Paul VI in 1978 with the ecclesiastical letter Seraphicus Patriarcha to adapt the Secular Franciscan Order to twentieth-century needs.
+Under the new rule, the tertiaries of the Franciscan movement were set up as an autonomous order, with their own Minister General as head and became a fully recognized order within the Catholic Church.
 The order's name was changed from the Third Order Secular to the Secular Franciscan Order.

 Third Order Regular

 The origin of the Third Order Regular can be traced back to the second half of the thirteenth century.
 It was organized, in different forms, in the Netherlands, the south of France, Germany, and Italy.
-Probably some secular tertiaries, who in many cases had their house of meeting, gradually withdrew entirely from the world and formed religious communities, but without the three substantial vows of religious orders.
-Other religious associations such as the Beguines (women) and Beghards (men) in the Low Countries sometimes became Third Orders.
+Some secular tertiaries, who in many cases had their house of meeting, gradually withdrew entirely from the world and formed religious communities, but without the three substantial vows of religious orders.
+Other religious associations such as the Beguines (women) and Beghards (men) in the Low Countries sometimes became third orders.

-Throughout the fourteenth century, the regular tertiaries of both sexes had in the most cases no common organization; only in the following century did single well-ordered religious communities with solemn vows and a common head develop, such as the Third Order Regular of Saint Francis of Penance.
-Pope Martin V submitted in 1428 all tertiaries, regular and secular, to the direction of the Minister General of the Friars Minor, but this disposition was soon revoked by his successor Pope Eugene IV.
+Throughout the fourteenth century, the regular tertiaries of both sexes had in most cases no common organization; only in the following century did well-ordered religious communities with solemn vows and a common head develop, such as the Third Order Regular of Saint Francis of Penance.
+Pope Martin V submitted in 1428 all tertiaries, regular and secular, to the direction of the Minister General of the OFM, but this disposition was soon revoked by his successor Pope Eugene IV.
 Pope Leo X, to introduce uniformity into the numerous congregations, gave a new form to the rule in 1521.
 It retained the rule as published by Nicholas IV all that could serve the purpose, but added new points, such as the three solemn vows and insisting on subjection to the First Order of St. Francis.
 For this last disposition the Rule of Leo X was met with resistance, and never was accepted by some congregations.

 More than 448 congregations profess the "Rule and Life of the Brothers and Sisters of the Third Order Regular of St. Francis."
 There are 18 male congregations of Tertiary Franciscans, 370 congregations of Franciscan Sisters and 60 monasteries of cloistered nuns.
 The Third Order congregations of men and women number over 200,000.

 A new rule, written by friars and sisters of various congregations, was approved by Pope Paul VI in 1978.
-It is the current rule followed by all congregations of the Third Order Regular.
+It is the current rule followed by all TOR congregations.